aimms/function-reference/elementary-computational-operations/set-related-functions/card.rst

 .. seealso::

-    The function :aimms:func:`ActiveCard` and the ``Count`` operator (see also :doc:`non-procedural-language-components/execution-of-nonprocedural-components/nonprocedural-execution` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__).
+    - The function :aimms:func:`ActiveCard` and the ``Count`` operator.
+    - :doc:`non-procedural-language-components/execution-of-nonprocedural-components/nonprocedural-execution` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.